mossprescott/pynand/alt/README.md

 ## Enhanced chips

 Four alternative implementations use more or less chip hardware to make programs run faster, or to fit larger programs in ROM:

 [alt/sp.py](sp.py) adds instructions for pushing/popping values to/from the stack, making programs more compact.

 [alt/threaded.py](threaded.py) adds lightweight CALL/RTN instructions, enabling a very compact "threaded interpreter" translation, which runs a little slower.

 [alt/shift.py](shift.py) adds a "shiftr" instruction, and rewrites "push constant 16; call Math.divide" to use it instead; also a more efficient Math.multiply using shiftr.

 [alt/eight.py](eight.py) is, finally, a _smaller_ CPU, by using an 8-bit ALU and 2 cycles per instruction.

+[alt/big.py](big.py) has a single, flat memory space, with maximum RAM and the ability to read data from ROM (and code from RAM.)
+This is much more flexible and realistic, but adds a cycle to fetch each instruction from the shared memory system.

 ## Enhanced compiler/translators